CorentinWicht/RESTINGLAB/README.md

 # RESTINGLAB

-RESTINGLAB is an open-source [EEGLAB](https://github.com/sccn/eeglab)-based standalone software for automated/semi-automated Resting-State [BioSemi](https://biosemi.com/) EEG data pre-processing and analyses.
+RESTINGLAB is an open-source [EEGLAB](https://github.com/sccn/eeglab)-based standalone software for automated/semi-automated Resting-State EEG data pre-processing and analyses.

-*Currently the software is in beta version which means it may still contains errors.*
+*Currently the software is in beta version which means it may still contains errors.*\
 *Contributions are thus more than welcome*.

+**OF NOTE: This software can currently only import [BioSemi](https://biosemi.com/) 64-channels EEG files.**

 ## Table of Contents